 Ana Paula Cordeiro makes books by hand, photographs with film, prints from lead type, and writes either sparingly or profusely on unbound folios, which she then proceeds to bind into volumes.
 In 2018 she co-organized the multi-media installation Introspective Collective.
 In 2019 she contributed to a book publication about bookmaking called Bookforms.
 And in 2020 she was awarded a grant from the Pollock-Krasner Foundation and an Honorable Mention at the International Human Rights Arts Festival Creators of Justice Award for her essay Citizen.
-This fall, she had an interview published by The Interior Beauty Salon.
+In the fall of 2020, she had an interview published by The Interior Beauty Salon; in the Summer of 2020, her work Body of Evidence was reviewed on Books on Books.
 Originally from Brazil, she is based in New York and does all her work at The Center for Book Arts communal shop.
 Her artist books are collected privately and institutionally.

 Requested to produce a “100-words general statement”, she came up with